CesiumGS/cesium-omniverse/docs/building/building.md

 - Test - runs unit tests
 - Coverage - generates a coverage report and opens a web browser showing the results
 - Documentation - generates documentation and opens a web browser showing the results
-- Install - installs the project to the default system location
 - Format - formats the code with clang-format
 - Lint - runs clang-tidy
 - Lint Fix - runs clang-tidy and fixes issues